Mushaf of Ali: Differences with the Uthmanic codex

+Verses 1-2 of Surah Al-Buruj, possible folio from the Mushaf of Ali, kept in the library of the Imam Ali mosque in Najaf, Iraq.

 Yet the accusation that some words and verses were altered or omitted in the Uthmanid codex also appears in Shia tradition.
 Such reports can be found in Kitab al-Qira'at by the ninth-century Shia exegete Ahmad ibn Muhammad al-Sayyari, even though he has been widely accused of connections to the Ghulat (lit. 'exaggerators' or 'extremists'), and a letter ascribed to the Twelver imam Hasan al-Askari denounces him as untrustworthy.
 As the faithful recension of the Quran, the codex of Ali is thus said to have been longer than the official one, with explicit references to Ali and his descendants and supporters, although the actual differences between the two recensions are rarely discussed in sources.
 This view was popular before the Buyid Era among the Shia scholars, including al-Qummi and probably al-Kulayni.
 By contrast, any difference between the two codices is rejected by Sunnis because Ali did not impose his recension during his caliphate.
 The Shia counterargument is that Ali deliberately remained silent about this divisive matter.
 Fearing persecution for themselves and their followers, the Shia imams who followed Ali may have also adopted religious dissimulation (taqiya) about this issue.
 In some letters attributed to them by al-Kulayni, the Shia imams also reportedly advised their followers to be content with the Uthmanid codex until the reappearance of al-Mahdi.